Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

 // All fields listed here, need to be in upper case, they are forced to upper in the logic below. var remove_fields_from_new_feature = ['SHAPE_LENGTH', 'GLOBALID', 'OBJECTID'];

-// Split the intersecting line

-// NOTES
-//   Need to handle Zs and Ms better.
-//   As this is not calling a GDB split, Domain Split policy will not be honored, this would have to add to this logic
-//   The logic for a point on a line but not at vertex might need rework
-//   Would like to convert some blocks to functions for cleaner code
-//   Setting the keys/fields to remove from the new feature is critical, not setting this list, the server may reject the edit if the insert is sending read only fields
-// END NOTES

-// *************       User Variables       *************
-// This section has the functions and variables that need to be adjusted based on your implementation

-// List of fields to remove from new feature, existing features change only requires global id, non editable fields
-// are removed for you by using the Schema function to determine them var remove_fields_from_new_feature = [];

-// The field the rule is assigned to var field_value = $feature.ValueCopied;
 // The line class to split
 var line_class_name = "Line";
 // This is used to get Non Editable fields, do not change the fields from *